WebAssembly/design/JS.md

 [rejected](http://tc39.github.io/ecma262/#sec-rejectpromise) with the
 `Wasm.CompileError`.

-The asynchronous compilation is performed on the state of the given TypedArray when `compile` is first called; subsequent mutations of the TypedArray does not affect ongoing compilations.
+The asynchronous compilation is logically performed on a copy of the state of the given TypedArray captured during the call to `compile`; subsequent mutations of the TypedArray after `compile` return do not affect ongoing compilations.

 ## `Wasm.Module` Objects